-- 1.1 Instrument Holding and Approach procedures for radio navigation aids are designed and published in accordance with the provisions of Doc 8168. - 1.2 No STARs are published. - 1.3 Where published in AIP a SID may be flown by authorised operators. - 1.4 Pilots operating flights under IFR into aerodromes shall conduct instrument approaches in accordance with the published procedures for that aid(s) serving the airport.
-Pilots shall not use "user-defined" GPS procedures in place of published procedures to conduct instrument approaches. - 1.5 Instrument approaches shall not be conducted when local QNH is not available.
+- 1.1 Instrument Holding and Approach procedures for radio navigation aids are designed and published in accordance with the provisions of Doc 8168. - 1.2 Where published in AIP a SID or STAR may be flown by authorised operators. - 1.3 Pilots operating flights under IFR into aerodromes shall conduct instrument approaches in accordance with the published procedures for that aid(s) serving the airport.
+Pilots shall not use "user-defined" GPS procedures in place of published procedures to conduct instrument approaches. - 1.4 Instrument approaches shall not be conducted when local QNH is not available.
 Approach and landing shall be conducted only under VMC when local QNH is not available.